-Doki Doki Literature Club is a visual novel that, for the first hour or two, puts up a pretense of being an anime dating sim, but after that becomes an incredible horror experience.
-By the end, I truly believe it is an extremely wholesome experience for the soul.
-I absolutely recommend it.
+Doki Doki Literature Club is a visual novel falsely marketed as an anime dating sim.
+I promise it is not.
+It puts up the pretense of that for the first 1-2 hours, but after that it becomes an incredible horror experience, and by the end, I truly believe it is an extremely wholesome experience for the soul.
+I recommend it even more than I recommend Portal.
 Here are some things I'll say without spoiling anything:

 - This game is the only thing that's given me trouble falling asleep in some ten years.

 - It takes advantage of its format to go outside the box and tell a story that simply couldn't be told in any other format.
 It's a masterful innovation.

 - It has a fantastic OST that suits each scene perfectly.

 - Despite being ostensibly a romance game for the first hour or two, there is absolutely no nudity (although it does have some crude dialogue, nothing too bad).

 - You'll want to keep an eye on the game directory while playing.
 Files will appear there from time to time starting with day 6 or so.

 Unfortunately, spoilers for this game are so bad that I can't say any more before you play it.
 So please go do that (it's free to play and only takes about 4 hours), and then come back here.
 Just be advised while naming yourself that the player character is male.
 (Also be advised that the first time you see the word "END" across a black screen is not the end of the game.
 You're not done until you see the credits.)